sause668/soullan/APi.md

 Returns the information about the current student user that is logged in.

+* Require Authentication: false
+* Request
+  * Method: GET
-* Request: GET /api/auth
+  * Route path: /api/auth
+  * Body: none

+* Successful Response when there is a logged in user
-* Response: 200
+  * Status Code: 200
+  * Headers:
+    * Content-Type: application/json
+  * Body:

     ```json
     {
       "id": 5,